Azure threat protection

 Business analytics groups want to monitor business KPIs' (such as sales volume, customer sentiments, or pricing) abnormal movement in real time.

-Cloud App Security is a critical component of the Microsoft Cloud Security stack.
+Defender for Cloud Apps is a critical component of the Microsoft Cloud Security stack.
 It's a comprehensive solution that can help your organization as you move to take full advantage of the promise of cloud applications.
 It keeps you in control, through improved visibility into activity.
 It also helps increase the protection of critical data across cloud applications.

 With tools that help uncover shadow IT, assess risk, enforce policies, investigate activities, and stop threats, your organization can more safely move to the cloud while maintaining control of critical data.